 NO. 1: Complete writing all chapters for blue hour photography tutorials and create an eBook out of it

 NO. 2: Create an eBook on Singapore cityscape photography guide (i.e. where to shoot from)

 NO. 3: Make my website retina display compatible

 NO. 4: Post 50 satisfactory photos on my Tumblr

 NO. 5: Start learning PHP coding skills

-NO. 1: Half-done.
-I’ve finished posting all 8 chapters online (start from Chapter 1: What Is Twilight and Dusk Photography if you’re interested), but haven’t been able to create an eBook yet.
+NO. 1 Half-done.
+I’ve finished posting all 8 chapters online (start from Chapter 1: What Is Blue Hour Photography if you’re interested), but haven’t been able to create an eBook yet.
 I’m still keen on this idea, but considering my perfectionist nature, it’ll probably take another year to complete.